 What Post-Money SAFEs Are

 A post-money SAFE calculates investor ownership based on company valuation after the investment is made.
-The key distinction is transparent ownership calculation—when an investor commits $500,000 on a $5 million post-money valuation cap, they immediately know they'll own 10% of the company at conversion.
+The key distinction is transparent ownership calculation — when an investor commits $500,000 on a $5 million post-money valuation cap, they immediately know they’ll own 10% of the company at conversion.
+Y Combinator publishes the standard form (the “Post-Money Valuation Cap” SAFE) that has become the industry default since 2018.

 Basic Formula: Investor Ownership % = Investment Amount ÷ Post-Money Valuation Cap